WangYuchenSJTU/haproxy-reconf/sfc-gbp.md

     # declare the table to store all incomming source IPs in 5 minutes, the maximum size is set to 1 million IPs
     stick-table type ip size 1m expire 5m store gpc0

-    # use acl to define user role according to gpc0
+    # use acl to define user roles suspect/attacker according to gpc0
     acl suspect src_get_gpc0 eq 1
     acl attacker src_get_gpc0 eq 2

     # for attacker, we can simply reject
     tcp-request connection reject if attacker

-    # for suspect, we can redirect them to a slower backend
+    # for suspect, we can redirect them to a slow down backend
     use_backend be_429_slow_down if suspect

     # any other user goes to normal backend